osisoft/EdgeCmd-Docs/V1.2/Configuration/configure-an-adapter-or-eds-with-commands.md

 1. Access EdgeCmd utility through the command line.
 2. Type the `edit` keyword and the `<facetName>`.
 3. Add the `<facetName>`and `<componentId>`, replacing both with their respective values.
 4. Add the key=value pairs you want to configure.
-Then press Enter.
+Then press Enter. <!-- Is "key=value pairs" the style we use?
+That seems strange.
+Typically you see "key-value pairs", or sometimes "key/value pairs" or just "key value pairs".>

    ```cmd
    edgecmd edit <facetName> -cid <componentId> -<Key1> <Value1>